Krabbe disease or globoid cell leukodystrophy

 It is not at all specific to Krabbe disease: treatment of bouts of stiffness and the pain that accompanies them, motor rehabilitation, prevention of swallowing disorders and lung infections, sufficient calorie intake which may require tube feeding or gastrostomy (a tube placed directly into the stomach), prevention and treatment of scoliosis if it occurs, psychological care for siblings and parents.

 It is particularly difficult in the infantile forms of Krabbe disease where bouts of hypertonia causing pain for the young patient and episodes of unexplained fever occur very frequently for a few months.
 In order to relieve children’s pain, which remains a priority, we are often led to propose an escalation of analgesic treatment (painkillers), which also has its downside: children are more sleepier and react much less to those around them.
 These bouts of pain and fever disappear spontaneously.
 The children then appear much better and it is not uncommon to see the reappearance of real contact and even a small motor improvement.
-At this stage, nutritional, motor (physiotherapy, prevention of the consequences of swallowing disorders) and relational care with those around them is fundamental to maximising the children’s comfort.
+At this stage, nutritional, motor (physiotherapy, prevention of the consequences of swallowing disorders) and relational care with those around them is fundamental to optimizing the children’s comfort.

 Thus, Krabbe disease is a very rare leukodystrophy, but particularly severe in its infantile form for which we are relatively deprived from a therapeutic point of view.
 Treatment leads are still in the pre-clinical stage.